Glioblastoma multiforme GBM

 A multicentric glioblastoma is considered to be more than one GBM tumour that has arisen in the brain at the same time, or within a very short timeframe.
 It shows up on an MRI scan as more than one area of active brain tumour with areas of apparently normal brain tissue between them.

-What is the prognosis of a glioblastoma brain tumour?
+What is the prognosis for glioblastoma multiforme (GBM)?

 What is the treatment for glioblastoma?